St. Thomas Aquinas and the Immaculate Conception

 what he had said in the first period of his life.[24]

-of this happy return to his first opinion.[26]
+must note other passages indicative of this happy return to his first opinion.[25]

 A similar change of opinion is often enough to be found in great theologians